bbauska/W3Cx-3of5/README.md

 <h4>Simpler character set definition</h4>

 One word about the <meta charset=\"utf-8\"\> at line 4 in the HTML5 version: it is a <b>best practice</b> to declare the character set of your document to protect against
-<a href="https://code.google.com/p/doctype-mirror/wiki/ArticleUtf7">a serious security risk</a>.
+<a href="https://code.google.com/p/doctype-mirror/wiki/ArticleUtf7" >a serious security risk</a>.
 For more details, please refer to the \"Why Internationalization is
 important\" section in the Course intro chapter.

 <h4>No more complicated DOCTYPE definitions</h4>

-The \"DOCTYPE\" (Document Type Declaration) is used by tools such as HTML validators (i.e.  [the W3C validator](https://validator.w3.org/)), and specifies the rules used by  an HTML or an XHTML page.
+The \"DOCTYPE\" (Document Type Declaration) is used by tools such as HTML validators (i.e.  <a href="https://validator.w3.org/">the W3C validator</a>), and specifies the rules used by  an HTML or an XHTML page.
 These rules are contained in special documents called \"Document Type Definitions\"
 (also abbreviated as DTDs), written in a language that may seem a bit barbaric to humans (they are intended to be read by software), and hosted by W3C.